Tucson Roadrunners Road Ahead: Returning Home

 Roadrunners netminder Matthew Villalta had a career game on Sunday's win, stopping a career high 45 shots in front of a very hostile crowd at the Acrisure arena.
 Matt earned his 6th win on the season and is currently riding a 3-game winning streak with a 2.46 goals against average and .920 save percentage.
 His 536 minutes are second in the league and his six wins are tied for first in the AHL.

-On Sunday's win, Victor Soderstrom had three assists on the night and has now scored 5 points (2 goals, 5 assists) in his last four games.
-Overall, the defense has contributed to 11 of Tucson's last goals after only having one defensemwn with 2 points in the first 6 games.
+On Sunday's win, Victor Soderstrom had three assists on the night and has now scored 5 points (2 goals, 3 assists) in his last four games.
+Overall, the defense has contributed to 11 of Tucson's last 17 goals after only having one defenseman with 2 points in the first 6 games.
 In addition, the team is averaging 3.6 goals-per-game in that span.

 Lights, Camera, Action!